Bennyva/ReactJSAssignment/README.md

 ## Routing.
 . . . .
 List each route supported and state the associated view . . . . .

-+ /foos - displays all published foos
++ / - displays home page
++ /addExcercise - allows users to add/edit/delete and excercise
++ /excercises - allows users to search/sort excercises
-+ /foos/:id - detail view of a particular foo (:id)
++ /excercises/:id - detail view of a particular foo (:id)
-+ etc
-+ etc
++ /about - provides an about page for the application

 ## Extra features

 . . . . .
-Briefly explain any non-standard features, functional or non-functional (e.g. user registration, authentication) developed for the app . . . . . .
+Users can sort by muscle group, sort by text entered, edit an excercise in the form . . . . . .

 ## Independent learning.

 . . . . .
-State the non-standard aspects of Angular (or other related technologies) that you researched and applied in this assignment . . . . .
+I learned a lot about ReactJS in this time.
+The way components worked with parents and children, the way the data flows throughout the application.
+I learned trivial things, for example for being able to type in a textbox you must have a method handler to handle the text changing and to update it  . . . . .

 [image1]: ./model.png
 [image2]: ./design.jpg
-[image3]: ./screen.png